-Install UFT Mobile with Docker (on-premises)
+Install Digital Lab with Docker

 Docker uses a standard container format that lets developers prepare applications inside containers.
 System administrators and other teams, such as Quality Assurance engineers, run the container to deploy the application.
 For details, see the Docker documentation.

 Follow the steps below to install Docker:

 - Install Docker on the target machine, along with its dependencies.
 Currently, only the 64-bit version is supported.
 For installation details, see the Docker Installation guide.